Last updated: 11 August 2023

 - To enter the website your customer is presented with the Terms and Conditions of the website and needs to agree before entering and browsing

-Whether you chose to get “active agreement” is a business decision.
+Whether you choose to get “active agreement” is a business decision.
 It can add “friction” to the purchase process.
-If you’re selling simple products – like keychains or ringtones – it’s probably unnecessary.
-But if you’re selling higher risk products – like health or food related, financial or coaching advice – then it’s probably a good idea.
+If you’re selling simple products – like keychains or ringtones – you may think it is less necessary.
+But if you’re selling higher risk products – like health or food related, financial or life coaching advice – then it’s probably a good idea.

 In addition, if you plan on selling any customer or subscriber data to 3rd parties (so they can market to your customers and subscribers) then you’ll need to get “active agreement” via a checkbox.

-Having Terms and Conditions on your website will not stop you from being sued – either in Australia or overseas.
-However, they will certainly help your case, provide evidence of your terms of business, provide protection and, in some situations, may help exempt you from or at least limit your liability.
-They may also deter a person from attempting to seek legal compensation from you or your business.
+Yes, you can still be sued.
+However, having comprehensive Website Terms will certainly help your case and, in some situations, may help exempt you from liability.
+It may also deter a person from attempting to seek legal compensation from you or your business.

-We believe that 80% or more of online businesses can be protected with a standard Terms and Conditions template, particularly when additional clauses are added for specific business types like eCommerce, Personal Training, Dietary Supplements, Photography, etc. And that’s why we wrote the Legal123 template.
+We believe that 80% or more of online businesses can be protected with a standard template, particularly when additional clauses are added for specific business types like Ecommerce, Personal Training, Dietary Supplements, Photography, etc. And that’s why we wrote the Legal123 Website Legal Package.

 A template solution is also much less expensive than seeing a lawyer.
 We’ve seen quotes of between $3,500 and $6,000 for standard website Terms and Conditions from solicitors.
 These quotes are the result of most local solicitors not being familiar with online businesses and online law – so they need to “get up to speed”.
 Plus face-to-face meetings, office premises, secretarial staff, etc. are expensive overheads they need to recoup.